 After breakfast we say goodbye to our camp staff and walk across the Urubamba River on a superb suspension bridge to the tiny railway station at Km82 where we take an early morning train to Machu Picchu.
 Our early start ensures we can thoroughly explore these remarkable and truly enigmatic ruins.
 We will enjoy a guided tour of the sanctuary which lasts 2 hours and at the end, you will have another 2 hours in the company of the guide to explore this fascinating site.
 We then take a late afternoon bus down to Aguas Calientes, where we spend the night.
 Overnight: El Mapi Hotel or similar.

 *Important: Peruvian authorities have implemented entry restrictions to protect Machu Picchu from the impact of its immense popularity.
-As of January 2018 there are two time slots (morning and afternoon) in which patrons can enter Machu Picchu for a limited number of hours and must follow one of three predetermined routes.
+As of 1st July 2017 there are three time slots in which patrons can enter Machu Picchu for a maximum of four hours and must follow one of three predetermined routes.
+Admission is not allowed after 4pm.
 Additionally, all visitors must be accompanied by a guide at all times.
 These changes have been made to improve the visitor experience and in an effort to deal with overcrowding.
-World Expeditions endeavour to ensure you get the most of your Machu Picchu experience regardless of these restrictions.
+World Expeditions endeavours to ensure you get the most of your Machu Picchu experience regardless of these restrictions.

 This morning we get up early to savour the views and atmosphere of the mystical morning light over Machu Picchu.
 We are treated to a unique second visit to Machu Picchu including another guided tour visiting the sites that you may have missed yesterday in this colossal sanctuary.
 After the official tour ends, you will have more time in the company of the guide to continue exploring this incredible site.
 In the afternoon or early evening we depart from Machu Picchu for the train ride back to Ollantaytambo where we transfer to our vehicle for the drive back to Cusco.
 Overnight: Casa Andina Cathedral Hotel or similar.